cghyzel/UGAICPC/README.md

-A place to store all of our icpc solutions.
+A place to store our ICPC solutions.

-Each problem has a folder and individuals can put their solutions.
-Just follow the convention of LASTNAME_FIRSTNAME.* for your source code and put it in the proper directory.
-If no directory yet exists for your problem, make one!
-Just name it the problem number (ex. the problem 2111 would be '2111').
+Each problem has a folder and individuals can add their solutions.

+If no directory exists for your problem, make one!
+Name it Number_Problem_Name (e.g. 6199_Tsunami or 5958_Triangular_Number)

+Your Java source code should be named Main.java and put in a folder called Lastname_Firstname.

+Otherwise, your source code should be named LastName_Firstname.*

 Happy coding!

+- Chris Zero and Chris One